 Like many personal finance apps, MaxiFi Planner looks at your full financial picture to give you the best estimate of your savings and how that will pan out in retirement, while keeping the same standard of living through all stages of your life.

-It goes a few steps further than most of the free tools — which simply look at your money and give you an analysis of where you stand today — by building out a future projection of what you can spend and withdraw in retirement.
-But those extra reports come with a price tag: $99 for your first year and $79 for subsequent years.
+However, it goes a few steps further than most of the free tools — which simply look at your money and give you an analysis of where you stand today — by building out a future projection of what you can spend and withdraw in retirement.
+But those extra reports come with a price tag: $109 for your first year and $89 for subsequent years.

 MaxiFi operates on the principles of the Life-Cycle Hypothesis, which holds that people want to keep the same standard of living throughout their lives.
 This makes a lot of common sense.
 After all, why eat out at a fancy steakhouse every night if that means dining on a lowly can of beans every day in retirement?